Historical Map

 Sack of Zara

-To pay off their debt to Venice for the transport ships, the Crusaders attacked the Catholic city of Zara.
-This action shocked Europe and led to Pope Innocent III excommunicating the crusading army.
+To pay off their debt to Venice - A powerful maritime empire that dominated Mediterranean trade by controlling key islands and ports. for the transport ships, the Crusaders attacked the Catholic city of Zara.
+This action shocked Europe and led to Pope Innocent III - One of the most powerful popes in history who initiated the Fourth Crusade, though he later excommunicated the crusaders for attacking Christian cities. excommunicating the crusading army.

 1203 AD